luigiberducci/v-v-project-2018/README.md

 # Project for V&V course

 This repository contains the project for the course of "Verifica e Validazione di sistemi software", started in June 2018.
-It is an application of a theoretical argument studied over the classes, called "Monte Carlo Model Checking".
+It is an application of a theoretical argument studied over the classes, called "Monte Carlo", applied for estimation of model sensitivity.

+Using an approximation algorithm (OAA) we can compute the model sensitivity with respect to a fixed software mutation (disturbance on logic control block).

+We would like to have a global estimation and to this aim we apply Monte Carlo to compute the sensitivity over a certain number of random mutation.
+For each one we run the OAA algorithm and finally consider the sensitivity in the worst case.

 ## Getting Started